jacobxperez/vaporwave-aesthetic/README.md

 ### Pull Requests

 Please ask first before embarking on any significant pull request (e.g. implementing features, re-factoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-When contributing code to this project always ask yourself these questions.

-* Is it essential?
-* Will it add value?
-* Is this change necessary?

 ## LICENSE